Vatly

 Best practices

-2. Return 200 quickly to avoid timeout retries
+4. Return 200 quickly to avoid timeout retries.
+Offload long-running work to a queue.

 Copyright © 2026